amit-git-account/web2api-mcp-agent/README.md

 ### 6. Once connected to Claude, use
-Show me today's top Product Hunt launches using web2api.
+Show me today's top HackerNews or Reddit posts using web2api.